 - Then click "Next" and you will have the option to create a blank template or import from a predesigned template.
 When you click "Publish", it will direct you to the frontend to edit the template.

 Dynamic content is a feature allowing you to display on the frontend, the dynamic content/info (such as custom fields) attached with each post.
 It is a powerful tool to create dynamic templates that change based on a post's content without having to do the manual work.
+You can use the dynamic content feature to create advanced archive layouts such as property listing site.
 Below are a few sample usages of dynamic content.

 Displaying Post Featured Image as a background image:

 - On any row, column, or module styling, enable the "Dynamic" switch and select the "Post Featured Image".
 On the single post view, you will see the featured image being used as a background image.